Best Prepaid Internet Options

 Info

-Many internet companies require you to sign a 1–2 year contract in order to get service.
-Customers who cancel their internet service early often have to pay an ETF (early termination fee).
+Many internet companies require you to sign a 1–2 year contract to get service.
+Customers who cancel their internet service early often must pay an ETF (early termination fee).

 Amounts vary, but many companies charge $15–$20 per month for each month remaining on the contract.
-So if you signed a 2-year contract and ended up moving after 10 months, you could end up paying $280.
+So if you signed a 2-year contract and moved after 10 months, you could pay $80.
 Ouch!
-That’s why prepaid or contract-free internet is a good idea for people who anticipate a move in the next few years.
+That’s why prepaid or contract-free internet is a good idea for people anticipating moving in the next few years.

 CenturyLink Simply Unlimited